honeycombio/observability-day-workshop/README.md

 3. Run this app.
 See what the traces look like.
 4. Improve the traces.

+Also, while you're here, maybe subscribe to our OpenTelemetry practitioner newsletter? [https://opentelemetryinpractice.net/]()

 ## Running the application

 Run this locally in docker-compose, sending traces to Honeycomb.
 Then you can practice improving the instrumentation for better observability.